DimitriPalmer22/Relapse-Code-Documentation/_temp/04-03 Shbeeb Playtesting Notes.md

 - Buff the explosive mine power

 ### Combat1
 - Remove static enemies inside the warehouse.
-It's confusing to have 12 enemies in front of you a
+It's confusing to have 12 enemies in front of you and the UI says "8 enemies remaining"
-- Combat after the warehouse took WAYYY too long
+- The rooftop combat after the warehouse took WAYYY too long.
+	- A continuous spawner does not work here.
+Especially if the spawn points are spread all across the multiple buildings.
+The player frequently has to run back and
+	-
 - Change the spawners to use the wave spawner instead of continuous
 - Change the name of the "elevator keycards"
 - fix the respawn points (the ones for when you fall off the level)